ElHombreSinNombre/laravel-vue/README.md

           php artisan migrate:fresh --seed

-        If return a error when launch migrations change *mysql* to *localhost* in *laravelVue* .env file.
-With laradock some scripts must be to launch in workspace container, if we prefer we can use this little trick to launch it from outside of docker.
+        If return a error when launch migrations change *mysql* to *localhost* in *laravelVue .env* file.
+With Laradock some scripts must be to launch in workspace container, if we prefer we can use this little trick to launch it from outside of docker.
 Then return file to original state.

     - Default credentials if we need to enter in **PHPMyadmin**